gabrielfalcao/notequalia/README.md

 Components in this repo by folder
 ---------------------------------

--   `frontend` - React App hosted at <https://cognod.es>
+-   `web-app` - React App hosted at <https://cognod.es>
--   `desktop-app` - Electron App (just a boilerplate for now, the goal is to run the same code as frontend app here)
+-   `desktop-app` - Electron App (just a boilerplate for now, the goal is to run the same code as web-app app here)
 -   `iphone-app` - React-Native App
 -   `notequalia` - Python Restful API for finding word definitions and store notes.